jaantollander/masters-thesis/content/40_results.md

 We can use a density plot to extract meaningful information from large numbers of time series visually.
 A heatmap consists of time in the x-axis, discrete bins in the y-axis, and color in the z-axis, indicating how many time series have the value at the bin's range at that time.
 We also use a logarithmic scale for the density due to the large variations.
-As shown in Figure \ref{fig:density}, apart from the individual spikes, it is not easy to obtain information from a graph with many time series as they tend to overlap.
+As shown in Figure \ref{fig:density}, apart from the individual spikes, obtaining information from a graph with many time series is challenging as they tend to overlap.
 The density is a statistical plot that shows how many time series have a value in a specific range at a particular time.
 However, it omits information about individual time series.
 It lets us distinguish whether a small number of users perform a large magnitude of operations or a large number of users perform a small magnitude of operations.